 7. Extra Information and Declaration

-- The UK visa application is completed entirely online—there is no blank PDF form to download
+- The UK visa application is completed entirely online — there is NO blank PDF form to download

-- Be specific when describing your purpose of visit and planned activities
+- Be specific when describing your purpose of visit and planned activities — match supporting documents exactly

 - Your financial figures must be consistent with your bank statements

-- Download your completed application PDF after payment for your records
+- Download your completed application PDF after payment for your records and biometrics appointment

 Frequently Asked Questions